MohamadYusuf/WebRx-Site/docs/index.md

 ### The documentation

-If you are familiar with [Knockout](http://knockoutjs.org), parts of WebRx's documentation (especially when we talk about the bindings) will sound familiar to you.
-We took the liberty to copy Knockout's - and for some areas, Angular's - documentation instead of re-inventing the wheel.
+If you are familiar with [Knockout](http://knockoutjs.com), parts of WebRx's documentation (especially when we talk about the bindings) will sound familiar to you.
+We took the liberty to copy and adapt Knockout's - and for some areas, Angular's - documentation instead of re-inventing the wheel.

 ### Is WebRx intended to compete with jQuery or work with it?